 The Skunk line runs 40 miles from Fort Bragg on the coast to Willits on US Highway 101.
 The train crosses numerous bridges and travels through two tunnels on the trip to Willits.
 Passengers enjoy miles of beautiful Northern California scenery with views of redwood trees and the Noyo River.

 Historic Niles Canyon Railway runs from Sunol to Niles and back, offering departures and arrivals from both towns on most Sundays throughout the year.
 The Pacific Locomotive Association has railroad equipment on display and alternates between steam and diesel locomotives on Sunday runs.

 For over fifty years, the Redwood Valley Steam Train has been plying its trade in Tilden Regional Park in Berkeley.
-A fully functional miniature railway, the railroad has one and a quarter miles of track on which to run its fleet of replicas of the great steam engines of old.
+A fully functional miniature railway, the railroad has one and a quarter miles of track to run its fleet of replicas of the great steam engines of old.

-Offering train and motorcar rides along a section Southern Pacific’s Placerville Branch railroad right-of-way.
+Offering train and motorcar rides along a section of Southern Pacific’s Placerville Branch railroad right-of-way.
 Rides last 30 to 45 minutes and feature scenic views of the Sacramento Valley.

 Catch a ride the “Outback Express Adventure Train,” which transports riders through the zoo’s “Wild Australia” exhibit.
 This exhibit features several emus and wallabies, as they live in the Australian outback.
 The train ride is the only way to see these animals in the zoo.

 Folsom Valley Railway is adjacent to the zoo and is a perfect place to end your day trip.
 This fun little train is the only 12-inch gauge railroad remaining in the United States.
 A real miniature steam engine pulls open-air rail cars along with a mile-long track.